Bradshaw/spaceshipsin.space/sources/markdown/out/rad-borg/index.md

             - Attack:
                 - Melee: Enemy gains a gree attack
                 - Ranged: Attack hits an ally
-            - Defence: ×2 damate, armour reduced one tier
+            - Defence: ×2 damage, armour reduced one tier
         - Armour tiers
             1. light: -d2
-            2. medium: -d4, +2 DR Moves tests
+            2. medium: -d4, Moves -2
-            3. heavy: -d6, +2 DR Defence, +4 DR other Moves tests
+            3. heavy: -d6, Moves -4 (Defence Moves -2)
     - Rest, healing and repair
         - Take a breather:
             - An hour in a safe, or at least defensible location